Avaray/stable-diffusion-simple-wildcards/README.md

 > photography of **Spanish** woman, wearing **black dress**, standing in **restaurant**

-With [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts) you can also use [Variables](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md#variables)
+You can also use [Variables](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md#variables)
+`sd-dynamic-prompts only`

 > **\${c=\_\_colors\_\_}** woman in **\_\_locations\_\_**, **\${c}** shirt, **\${c}** skirt, **\${c}** boots